jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ## Ongoing research projects

-- **How should regulators determine whether a frontier AI model poses unacceptable risks?** (w/ [Markus Anderljung](https://www.linkedin.com/in/markus-anderljung-21369974/), [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)).
+- **How should regulators determine whether a frontier AI model poses unacceptable risks?** (with [Markus Anderljung](https://www.linkedin.com/in/markus-anderljung-21369974/), [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)).
 Regulators could require developers to follow certain rules that are intended to reduce risks to an acceptable level (rules-based approach), or they could require them to achieve certain risk-related outcomes, without specifying how to do that (outcomes-based approach).
 Since the two approaches have complementary strengths and weaknesses, we argue that regulators should combine them.

-- **How to estimate the impact and likelihood of risks from AI** (w/ [Caroline Baumoehl](https://www.linkedin.com/in/caroline-baumoehl-b9030514b/), [Malcolm Murray](https://www.linkedin.com/in/malcolmmurray/), [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)).
+- **How to estimate the impact and likelihood of risks from AI** (with [Caroline Baumoehl](https://www.linkedin.com/in/caroline-baumoehl-b9030514b/), [Malcolm Murray](https://www.linkedin.com/in/malcolmmurray/), [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)).
 We make the case for explicit risk estimates, list options, and make recommendations.

-- **Defining tolerance levels for risks from AI** (w/ [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)).
+- **Defining tolerance levels for risks from AI** (with [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)).
 We propose a framework that decision-makers can use to define tolerance levels for risk estimates.

-- **AI risk assessment Delphi study** (w/ [Malcolm Murray](https://www.linkedin.com/in/malcolmmurray/), Noemi Dreksler, [Markus Anderljung](https://www.linkedin.com/in/markus-anderljung-21369974/), Ben Garfinkel).
+- **AI risk assessment Delphi study** (with [Malcolm Murray](https://www.linkedin.com/in/malcolmmurray/), [Noemi Dreksler](https://www.linkedin.com/in/noemidreksler/), [Markus Anderljung](https://www.linkedin.com/in/markus-anderljung-21369974/), [Ben Garfinkel](https://www.governance.ai/team/ben-garfinkel)).
 We ask leading domain experts to estimate the impact and likelihood of different risk scenarios using a modified Delphi approach.

-- **Passing judgment on responsible scaling policies** (w/ [Jide Alaga](https://www.governance.ai/team/jide-alaga)).
+- **Passing judgment on responsible scaling policies** (with [Jide Alaga](https://www.governance.ai/team/jide-alaga)).
 We identify key properties of good RSPs, and propose a grading rubric that can be used to evaluate existing ones.

-- **How to assess the effectiveness of safeguards** (w/ [Patrick Levermore](https://www.linkedin.com/in/patrick-levermore-385395b3/)).
+- **How to assess the effectiveness of safeguards** (with [Patrick Levermore](https://www.linkedin.com/in/patrick-levermore-385395b3/)).
 We list existing safeguards, and discuss different ways of gathering evidence about their effectiveness.

-- **Safety cases for frontier AI** (w/ Marie Buhl, [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)) We make the case for safety cases, recommend key components, and discuss their relevance for self-governance and regulation.
+- **Safety cases for frontier AI** (with Marie Buhl, [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)) We make the case for safety cases, recommend key components, and discuss their relevance for self-governance and regulation.

-- **AI board governance: Best practices in risk oversight** (w/ [John Bridge](https://www.linkedin.com/in/johnmichaelbridge/), [Nikhil Mulani](https://www.linkedin.com/in/nmulani/)). […]
+- **AI board governance: Best practices in risk oversight** (with [John Bridge](https://www.linkedin.com/in/johnmichaelbridge/), [Nikhil Mulani](https://www.linkedin.com/in/nmulani/)). […]

 ## Risk management